 Smith and the Rangers set a new tone with some key additions.
 They brought in Glenn Healy to back up Mike Richter in net, added sniper Steve Larmer and tough guy Nick Kypreos via early-season trade and, most famously, hired ‘Iron’ Mike Keenan as head coach.
 The taskmaster was back behind the bench a year after taking Chicago to the 1992 final and his reputation preceded him.

-SMITH: He was a control guy.
-Took control of everything he possibly could.
+He was a control guy.
+Took control of everything

 3. THE NOT-SO-REGULAR SEASON

 The Rangers battled to play .500 hockey as they adjusted to Keenan’s system in October.
 Eventually, they gelled and shot up the standings with a 14-game unbeaten streak.
 By the all-star break, they were first overall.

 I was there for one practice, and thought, “Wow.
 This team could win the Cup.”

 I remember Mike challenging the team and saying this place should be a hard place to play, we shouldn’t lose any games here.
 Teams should think they will go to New Jersey or Long Island to get points and not Madison Square Garden.

 ADAM GRAVES, LW:

 A lot of times when opponents came in, we were up by a couple goals before the end of the second period, because we came out of the gate and really played.
 Part of that was a mindset that was developed, and part of it was brought in by Mike, because you knew, if your first couple shifts weren’t what they needed to be, he would move to other players.

 Star defenseman Brian Leetch dominated the regular season, though his coach may have thought otherwise.